 Participants are required to carry all of the necessary food, clothing, and mandatory equipment specified by race organizers.
 Water is provided along the entire course at designated check points, approximately every 6 miles.
 Campsites are provided after each stage, offering shelter, additional drinking water, and hot water for food preparation.

-The race is run in six, consecutive stages; the total race distance is approximately 163 miles / 260km – subject to logistical changes up to 10 miles.
-Stages 1-4 are each approximately 26 miles, Stage 5 at 56 miles, and Stage 6 at 3 miles.
+The race is run in five, consecutive stages; the total race distance is approximately 163 miles / 260km – subject to logistical changes up to 10 miles.
+Stages 1-4 are each approximately 26 miles and Stage 5 at 58 miles.
 Race finish time is the aggregate of all stage finish times.

 Cut-off times are applicable at both checkpoints and finishes, and are based on a brisk walking pace, or average forward movement speed of 2.35 mph.
 Stages 1-4 (each 26 mi) will have a 12hr finish time.
-Stage 5 (56 mi) will have a 30hr finish time – this includes time spent sleeping at overnight checkpoint(s).
-Stage 6 (6 mi) will have a 2hr finish time.
+Stage 5 (58 mi) will have a 30hr finish time – this includes time spent sleeping at overnight checkpoint(s).

 Conditions of Entry